Divorce where your sleep, not each other

 In planning to raise this issue with your partner, be very clear about what you are trying to achieve.
 Do you just want to open the discussion on the problems you have when you sleep with your partner?
 Or are you seeking to find and put in place a solution that involves changing the current sleeping arrangements?
 In being honest with yourself, do you just want the problem as you see it acknowledged, or are you well past that and pining for your own space every night?

-In Sleeping Apart Not Falling Apart I offer a range of suggestions that will help you clarify exactly what it is that you want from alternative sleeping arrangements.
+In A Sleep Divorce we offer a range of suggestions that will help you clarify exactly what it is that you want from alternative sleeping arrangements.
 Being clear with your partner will help you give them the assurance that moving to another bed (sometimes, or every night) does NOT mean that you don't love or desire them still - and this is such an important part for successful separate sleeping.